atlarge-research/wta-tools/core/README.md

 automatically after receiving certain amount of metrics(by default 1800), and will automatically deserialize the data once the data is required(e.g. poll() method for the stream).

-the (de)serialization is synchronized
-In addition, there is KeyedStream which allows each node content in the stream to carry a key for different aggregation with respect to the key.

 ### IO Utilities
-For reading the config json file, we use ObjectMapper in the Jackson library to read it into RuntimeConfig objects inside the application.
-For the final output, it will write Resource, Task and Workflow into parquet file and Workload into json file.
-We use Jackson as well as Apache Avro and Apache Hadoop.
+To read the config JSON file, we utilize the ObjectMapper from the Jackson library to parse it and create RuntimeConfig objects within the application.
+The resulting data will be written into a Parquet file for the Resource, Task, and Workflow information, while the Workload information will be written into a JSON file.
+Our approach involves the use of Jackson, Apache Avro, and Apache Hadoop.

-The Utility class will go through the list of WTA objects first, checking whether there exists list member with fields has uninitialized values (set to -1/-1.0 for basic types and null for object types).
-As long as one object in the list has these uninitialized values, the whole column will be dropped in the following schema building and the final output.
+The Utility class performs a preliminary check on the list of WTA (Workload, Task, and Activity) objects.
+It verifies whether any member of the list contains uninitialized values, indicated by -1 or -1.0 for basic types and null for object types.
+If any object in the list has such uninitialized values, the entire column associated with that object will be excluded during the schema creation process and in the final output.

-The object will thus be converted into Record for the writer with respect to the schema built. and finally fed to the AvroUtils writer.
+Consequently, the object will be transformed into a Record format specific to the schema that has been constructed.
+Finally, the AvroUtils writer will handle the task of feeding the data to be written using the schema and AvroUtils.

-#### Important regarding Hadoop dependency
+#### Hadoop Dependency in Windows
-Since Avro essentially uses Hadoop, if you want to run the plugin(thus running the parquet writer) in Windows, you need to manually configure the environmental variable for the hadoop file system.
+Since Avro uses Hadoop, if you want to run the plugin in Windows, you need to manually configure the environmental variable for the hadoop file system.
 If you want to use a different hadoop version, you need to download the corresponding Winutils.exe for the corresponding version of hadoop, put it in directory

-<Something>/hadoop/bin/Winutils.exe
+path_to_hadoop_binary/bin/Winutils.exe

 and add the environmental variable

-HADOOP_HOME=<Something>/hadoop

-In the hadoop we offered the Winutils.exe in path: <project_directory>/core/resources/hadoop
+HADOOP_HOME=path_to_hadoop_bin/hadoop

+If you want to use a different executable, replace the Winutils.exe at <project_directory>/core/resources/hadoop